Marie Dacke

-Marie Ann-Charlotte Dacke is a professor of Sensory Biology, at the Lund Vision Group in Lund University, Lund, Sweden.
+Marie Ann-Charlotte Dacke is a professor of Sensory Biology at the Lund Vision Group in Lund University, Lund, Sweden.
 Her research focuses on nocturnal and diurnal compass systems, using the dung beetle as a model organism.
 Dacke is a Wallenberg Scholar as of 2025.
 In 2022, she was elected a fellow of the Royal Swedish Academy of Sciences.
-Dacke has a keen interest for the education of the general public and among other things act as a panel member of the Swedish TV show Studio Natur.
+Dacke has an interest in public science education, and is a panel member of the Swedish TV show Studio Natur.
 In 2013, she received an Ig Nobel Prize for her work on the navigation system of dung beetles.
 Since 2018, she is also an honorary professor at the University of the Witwatersrand in Johannesburg, South Africa.